Occidental looks to raise cash, swap debt as oil prices pressure finances

-HOUSTON, May 6 (Reuters) - Occidental Petroleum Corp said on Wednesday it was looking to raise new cash or swap debt for stock, a day after it posted a large first-quarter loss, sending its stock down 7%.
+HOUSTON (Reuters) - Occidental Petroleum Corp (OXY.N) said on Wednesday it was looking to raise new cash or swap debt for stock, a day after it posted a large first-quarter loss, sending its stock down 7%.

 Shares fell to $14.23 after the company laid out in a securities filing the potential for new asset impairments and an ownership change based on its need to raise new cash to cover future debt payments.